redhat-openstack/khaleesi/doc/best_practices.rst

 **Rule: Line Length** - Keep text under 100 characters per line.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For ease of readability, keep text to a uniform length of 100 characters or less.
+Some modules are known to have issues with multi-line formatting and should be commented on if it is an issue within your change.

 Examples::